brimdata/zed/cmd/zar/README.md

 b-tree index structure of these sorted keys.
-But remember, everything is a zng file, so you can do a brute-force search on the base-layer of the index, e.g., to look for all the instances of a value in the secondary key position (ignoring the primary key) by using "zar zq" instead of "zar find".
+But remember, everything is a zng file, so you can do a brute-force search on the base-layer of the index, e.g., to look for all the instances of a value in the secondary key position (ignoring the primary key) by using "zar map" instead of "zar find".

 So, let's say we wanted
 a count of all bytes received by 10.47.6.173 as the originator, which is the